omicscodeathon/RNA-seq-Malaria/README.md

-# Dual RNA-Seq in a Malaria Co-infection Viremia
+# Transcriptional profiles analysis of children infected with COVID-19 and malaria infection reveals potential biomarkers

 ## 1. Background

 **What is the current problem?**

-The clinical diagnosis and distinction between malaria and viremia is a challenge to clinicians due to their overlapping symptoms.
-This causes a potential risk of misdiagnosis and in turn inappropriate treatment therapy provision or death
+The clinical diagnosis and distinction between malaria and COVID-19 is a challenge to clinicians due to their overlapping symptoms.
+This causes a potential risk of misdiagnosis and in turn inappropriate treatment therapy provision or death.

 **What tools are currently used to distinguish the two?**

-* Use of clinical indicators, such as bivariate and multivariate regression analyses
+* Use of clinical indicators, such as bivariate and multivariate regression analyses.
-* Triage classification and grouping of severe infections based on Point of care rapid diagnostic test (RDT) results
+* Triage classification and grouping of severe infections based on Point of care rapid diagnostic test (RDT) results.
-* Implementation of available clinical guidelines on case-by-case management
+* Implementation of available clinical guidelines on case-by-case management.
-* Risk assessment biomarker
+* Risk assessment biomarker.
-* clinical-based algorithms
+* Clinical-based algorithms.

 **What are we proposing**

-We propose use of dual RNA-seq to quantify RNA transcripts of blood from patients co-infected with malaria and Viremia.
+We use public datasets of RNA-seq data to quantify RNA transcripts of blood from patients with malaria and COVID-19 infection.

 **To achieve this we ought to:**
-1. Use of Next generation sequencing to provide a more sensitive, specific and accurate method for the etiologic distinction of malaria and viremia
+1. Use of Next generation sequencing data which provide a more sensitive, specific and accurate method for the etiologic distinction of malaria and COVID-19.
-2. Use differential gene expression analysis profiles to identify unique signatures between patients co-infected with malaria and viremia
+2. Use differential gene expression analysis profiles to identify unique signatures between children patients with malaria and COVID-19.
-3. Determine the synergistic pathways involved
+3. Determine the common genes differentially expressed between malaria and COVID-19 diseases.

 **Targets | Data Collection**